ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 model = joblib.load(path)
 ```

-As a matter of convenience, I also stored some useful parameters under which the `self.model` was built.
-For example, the sampling rate of the audio, the size of each data chunk, and whether or not the data was log-transformed.
+As a matter of convenience, I also store training and data parameters as attributes of `self.model`.
+For example, the sampling rate of the audio, the size of each data chunk, and the transformation type are all stored directly in `self.model` which makes this information available when the model is loaded at a later date.

 The totality of the model-building procedure is glued together with `self.run`.